ClickHouse/ClickHouse/docs/en/sql-reference/functions/json-functions.md

 # JSONExtract functions

 The following functions are based on [simdjson](https://github.com/lemire/simdjson) designed for more complex JSON parsing requirements.
-The assumption 2 mentioned above still applies.

 ## isValidJSON(json)